Your car’s suspension system smooths out bumps in the road and provides traction by keeping the wheels on the ground.

 Shock Absorbers

-Without shock absorbers, springs alone cannot provide the smoothest ride.
+Without shock absorbers, springs alone can’t provide the smoothest ride.

 Shock absorbers control unwanted spring motion through dampening.